DukeRobotics/robosub-ros/landside/catkin_ws/src/simulation/README.md

 Make sure you have some version of Python3 installed on your personal computer.
 You can download and install it at [this link](https://www.python.org/downloads/release/python-381/).

 ## Running the Simulation
-You must complete both the Docker and the personal computer simulation setup steps.

 ### Docker Simulation Setup
 1. In the onboard container, make sure `roscore` is running.